Rossaroli/EPICRPG/README.md

 This information is used for the functionality of the Bot, such as in-game leaderboards and storing the game progress, the information is securily saved and protected.

-Discord usernames and discriminators may be displayed in leaderboards and other functions of the bot, which all users have access to.
+Discord usernames and discriminators may be displayed in leaderboards and other features of the Bot, which all users have access to.
 This collected information is not shared with anyone else.

 ### Contact